 It was so dark chocolate intense that I wanted something to play against that and who doesn’t love caramel and of course the flavor du jour…salted caramel.
 I added a touch of salt to the caramel but also topped it with some Maldon salt flakes.

 If you are using salt as a finish on any of your foods; you really need to get some Maldon, it is so pretty!
 I also increased the walnuts to 2 cups…I’m tired of adding what is specified but seeing a photo that makes it apparent way more were actually included…that was the case here.

 Two cups was the right call.
 And don’t skip the toasting.
 Before toasted walnuts I was not quite the believer.
 Now…my favorite nut; yes I am California Walnutz!

 My first experience with the flavor combination of chocolate, espresso and salted caramel was actually at a local Starbucks in the beautiful Aspen Grove shopping center several years ago.
 I had ordered coffee but my daughter Emily decided to try the Salted Caramel Hot Chocolate.
 Oh my.

 My coffee was suddenly beyond mundane so I ordered one too but asked if I could have it with a shot of espresso and a love affair had begun.

-This is a rich, rich brownie.
-Did I say rich?
+These Chocolate Brownies with Salted Caramel Glaze are rich, rich brownies.
+Did I mention rich?
 A pound of butter and the serving suggestion is 12 rectangles?
 Although the caramel layer adds some more butter, I fully expect to get at least double the serving pieces than what is suggested.